nathanusask/technical-writing/blogs/professional-development/PD1-intro.md

 # Foundation is Key: Introduction

-Ever since I joined Vendasta, I have been working on different projects with different teams.
-In a lot of times after a whole day of working I didn't feel the energy to consolodate the foundation of the technologies I used.
+Ever since I joined Vendasta,
+I have been working on different projects with different teams.
+In a lot of times after a whole day of working I didn't feel the energy to consolidate the foundation of the technologies I used.
 From time to time I just felt that I was being overly occupied with stories and bugs (and meetings for sure).
 Other times I would even put up considerable time after regular working hours to deliver values.
 Nothing seems to be terribly wrong so far because delivering values is the most important thing right?
 Well, that depends.

-On one hand, I did find that I had gained substantial experience in development and to the date I'm confident to say that I've developed a great skill in navigating and driving; on the other hand, I might not be able to tell why we should do certain things in certain ways.
-Oftentimes I just managed to convince myself and teammates that there was some existing code that solved a similar problem and it worked.
-But that didn't answer the question why they worked; also, no technology is perfect and there must be a reason why we chose to use some in the first place.
+On one hand, I did find that I had gained substantial experience in development and to the date I'm confident to say that I've developed a great skill in navigating and driving;
+on the other hand, I might not be able to tell why we should do certain things in certain ways.
+Oftentimes I just managed to convince myself and teammates that there was some existing code that solved a similar problem, and it worked, but that didn't answer the question of why they worked.
+No technology is perfect and there must be a reason why we chose to use some in the first place.
 To me personally, technical skills and knowledge make who we are as developers, not our searching skills.
-There's a joke about stackoverflow saying that when stackoverflow crashes then the stackoverflow engineers will have trouble, because they can't use stackoverflow to troubleshoot what causes the crash.
+There's a joke about stackoverflow saying that when stackoverflow crashes then the stackoverflow engineers will have trouble, because they can't use stackoverflow to troubleshoot what's caused the crash.
 LMAO!

-In this post, I'll summarize what I've done for my first ever professional development, my plan, as well as my motivaion, Finally and hopefully, the materials I've read and the videos I've watched can help us to consolidate our foundations so that we don't get *stackoverflowed* in future.
+In this post, I'll summarize what I've done for my first ever professional development, my plan, as well as my motivation.
+Finally, and hopefully, the materials I've read, and the videos I've watched can help us to consolidate our foundations so that we don't get *stackoverflowed* in the future.

 ## Plan & Motivation

 1. Understand terminologies and consolicate basic computer science concepts
 	- middleware (to make our codebase more structured and efficient)
-	- dockerization, containerization, orchestration, cgroups and namesppaces (dive deeper into how CI/CD works behind the scenes)
+	- dockerization, containerization, orchestration, cgroups and namespaces (dive deeper into how CI/CD works behind the scenes)
 	- [coroutine](https://www.youtube.com/watch?v=VwBnPZQl5m8) vs thread vs process (know how programs run in different settings and units)
 	- [API gateway](https://www.youtube.com/watch?v=vHQqQBYJtLI)
 	- [database transaction priciples: ACID](https://www.geeksforgeeks.org/acid-properties-in-dbms/)